Table of Contents

 Manufacturing Shifts

-The turn of the millennium saw significant changes in Jolly Rancher's manufacturing.
-In 2002, Hershey moved the manufacturing of the candy to Mexico to save costs.
-Then, in 2014, Hershey acquired The Allan Candy Co. and shifted the production exclusively to the Granby plant, in Quebec, Canada.
+After the year 2000, Jolly Rancher’s manufacturing changed a lot.
+In 2002, Hershey outsourced the production to Mexico to save money.
+And later on, in 2014, Hershey took over The Allan Candy Co. and brought all the production (and the jobs) to only one place: the Granby plant in Quebec, Canada.

 The Evolution of Jolly Rancher Flavors